Wojtek Memorial Trust

-The Wojtek Memorial Trust is a Scottish Charity (SCO41057) established in 2009 to celebrate the life of Wojtek, "the Soldier Bear", the lives of those who knew him, and their stories during and after the Second World War.
-The Trust also aims to promote wider understanding of the many historic and current links between the peoples of Poland and Scotland.
+The Wojtek Memorial Trust was a Scottish Charity (SCO41057) established in 2009 to celebrate the life of Wojtek, "the Soldier Bear", the lives of those who knew him, and their stories during and after the Second World War.
+The Trust also aimed to promote wider understanding of the many historic and current links between the peoples of Poland and Scotland.

 Wojtek Statue in Edinburgh

-The Trust has commissioned a memorial to honour Wojtek, and remember the courage of all Polish soldiers.
-It will be located in Princes Street Garden in Edinburgh, Scotland.
+The Trust commissioned a memorial to honour Wojtek, and remember the courage of all Polish soldiers.
+It is located in Princes Street Garden in Edinburgh, Scotland.
 Planning permission was received from the City of Edinburgh Council on 16 September 2013 (13/02699/FUL).